gowdhaman-j/create-IBM-cp4i-components-instances/README.md

 ## Create APIConnect Instance
 1. Open **create-apic-instance.sh** in Setup-APIConnect directory
-2. If you woul like  to change the below values, you can otherwise leave it to default
+2. If you would like  to change the below values, you can otherwise leave it to default
 ```
 export NEW_NAMESPACE=z-apic
 export RELEASE_NAME=my-apic-01